paddytobias/paddytobias.github.io/index.md

 <li>Providing eResearch support to an ARC Discovery Project in digital musicology led by Dr Jason Stoessel since 2016.
 I also supported the successful application for a successive ARC Discovery grant awarded to Dr Stoessel and his colleague, Dr Denis Collins (UQ).
 My work in this project involved leading the migration and formatting ~9,000 data records from a FileMaker Pro database into an open source online database repository called Muscat using database techniques; scripting <a href="https://github.com/IntersectAustralia/muscat-join-script">bug fixes in Python and SQL</a>; and project management. <a href="https://www.canons.org.au/catalog">Canonic Techniques website</a> is now live.</li>
 <li>In 2016-17, I initiated and led the <a href="https://projects.ands.org.au/id/CEP13">Ngan'gi Language Collection Enhancement project</a> for A/Prof. Nick Reid, funded by the Australian National Data Service.
 This including scoping realistic web-based solutions for A/Prof Reid's requirements; managing the execution of the project from start to finish; and coordinating user acceptance testing, content migration and training.
 A/Prof Reid and I <a href="https://conference.eresearch.edu.au/2017/08/improving-the-online-profile-of-the-ngangi-language-collection/">presented the project</a> at the 2017 eResearch Australasia conference.</li>
 </details>

-### Corporate Communications Officer, UNE
-<em>2015-2016</em>

-In this position I reported to the Office of the Vice Chancellor and spearheaded the Research Communications Strategy for the university as well as handling relationships with media outlets.

-### Unit Coordinator, Lecturer and Tutor, UNE
-<em>casual contracts, 2011-2015</em>

-I have held various short-term academic contracts in Sociology, Political Science and International Relations, Peace and Conflict Studies and Education, teaching face-to-face and online (Moodle).

 ### Research Fellow, Institute of Conflict Transformation and Social Justice, Queen's University (Belfast)
 <em>2014</em>